martinpaljak/ant-javacard/README.md

    * `jckit` attribute - path to the JavaCard SDK that is used if individual `cap` does not specify one.
 Optional if `cap` defines one, required otherwise.
  * `cap` tag - construct a CAP file
    * `jckit` attribute - path to the JavaCard SDK to be used.
 Optional if `javacard` defines one, required otherwise.
-   * `targetsdk` attribute - path to the target JavaCard SDK to be used for this CAP.
+   * `targetsdk` attribute - path to the target JavaCard SDK (or 3.0.X target version when using JavaCard SDK v3.1), to be used for this CAP.
 Optional, value of `jckit` used by default.
 Allows to use a more recent converter to target older JavaCard platforms.
    * `sources` attribute - path to Java source code, to be compiled against the JavaCard SDK.
 Either `sources` or `classes` is required, unless `src/main/javacard` exists.
    * `sources2` attribute - additional sources to build per-platform applets.
 Optional.
    * `classes` attribute - path to pre-compiled class files to be assembled into a CAP file.
 If both `classes` and `sources` are specified, compiled class files will be put to `classes` folder, which is created if missing.